I-1-1-20.Authority of a Representative

 • Sign an application for rights or benefits on behalf of a claimant, except under the criteria specified in 20 CFR 404.612 and 416.315;

-• Assign his or her authority to represent the claimant to anyone whom the claimant has not appointed as a representative.
+• Delegate the authority to represent the claimant to anyone whom the claimant has not appointed as a representative.

 NOTE:

-See 20 CFR 404.1740 and 416.1540 for more information about the rules of conduct and standards of responsibility for appointed representatives.
+See 20 CFR 404.1740 and 416.1540 for more information about the Rules of Conduct and Standards of Responsibility for Representatives.

 C. Disclosure of Records

-See Program Operations Manual System (POMS) GN 03910.025.2 for a discussion of disclosing the records of represented or unrepresented claimants.
+See Program Operations Manual System (POMS) GN 03910.025B.2 for a discussion of disclosing the records of represented or unrepresented claimants.

 D. Delegation of Duties

-Although an appointed representative may not assign his or her authority to represent a claimant to another individual whom the claimant has not appointed, the appointed representative may delegate certain tasks to an assistant.
-See POMS GN 03910.025.3 for information about what duties a representative may delegate to another individual whom the claimant has not appointed.
+Although an appointed representative may not delegate their authority to represent a claimant to another individual whom the claimant has not appointed, the appointed representative may delegate certain tasks to an assistant.
+See POMS GN 03910.025B.1. for information about what duties a representative may delegate to another individual whom the claimant has not appointed.

 E. Contact with Claimant and Representative